sophucking/Grupp16Labb3/Refactorising.md

 - Using DrawPanel instead of JPanel increases cohesion and decreases coupling
 - TimeListener should tell CarSimulation to update, not handle anything to do with how the update is performed
-- Remove circular depenency (SRP) between CarController and CarView
+- Remove circular dependency (SRP) between CarController and CarView
-- Removing unecesary dependency on Point
+- Removing unnecessary dependency on Point
+- DIP make TurnTurboOn/Off abstract by using interface
+- Decrease coupling (even DIP) by sending position and picture to CarView instead of GroundVehicle